-The big thing with the Foreign Corrupt Practices Act is distinguishing between grease payments and bribes.
+A major component of the Foreign Corrupt Practices Act is distinguishing between grease payments and bribes.
 Some US laws will be applied to your Texas business, even when you’re doing business internationally.
 The idea of a grease payment, which is legal under the FCPA, is to smooth the process.

-It doesn’t change what you would have gotten.
-In other words, you would have been able to get that license or that next step in the process anyway, whether you pay the payment or not.
+You would have been able to get that license or that next step in the process anyway, whether you pay the payment or not.
 The biggest thing the grease payment does is to make it go a little faster.

 The bribe, on the other hand, is illegal under the FCPA.
 The bribe is paid to get something that you couldn’t otherwise obtain.
 So, in the case of the bribe, you pay the bribes to an influential official or the decision maker, not the lower level worker who is processing the paperwork.
 You are giving payments to someone who has discretion in making a decision.
 This is someone who could say yes or no to your application.

 Please contact Hilder & Associates, P.C. to discuss FCPA compliance or investigations